appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/minio-migration.md

 Build Cache     38        0         831.5MB   831.5MB
 ```

-- Make sure you have half of the "Local Volumes" size of "Available" free disk space from the `df -h` command output.
+- Make sure you have half of the "Local Volumes" size of "Available" (free) disk space.

-  - In our example, we have `60G` free disk space and `7.4GB` free disk space which is fine for the migration.
+  - In our example above, we have 60 GB of "Available" (free) disk space, which should be sufficient for the migration since the "Local Volumes" have a size of 7.4 GB.

 :::caution

-If you don't have enough free disk space, the migration may fail, interrupted and stop.
+If you don't have enough free disk space, the migration may fail, be interrupted, and stop.

-Your old data will be untouched and saved.
-So you can add free disk space and run the migration command again to migrate.
+Your data before the migration will be untouched and safe.
+So you can add some more free disk space and run the migration command again to migrate.

 :::